 If you have certain high-risk conditions during pregnancy, virtual visits might not be an option.
 Ask your health care provider about how your care might be affected.

 Labor and delivery recommendations

 If you are healthy as you approach the end of pregnancy, some aspects of your labor and delivery might proceed as usual.
 But be prepared to be flexible.

 To protect the health of you and your baby, some facilities might limit the number of people you can have in the room during labor and delivery.
 Visits after delivery might be affected too.
-Also, during your hospitalization you and your support person might be screened for symptoms every day.
+Also, during your stay in the hospital, you and your support person might be screened for symptoms every day.
 Talk to your health care provider about any restrictions that might apply.

-If you have COVID-19 or are waiting for test results due to symptoms, it's recommended during hospitalization after childbirth that you wear a cloth face mask and have clean hands when caring for your newborn.
-Keeping your newborn's crib by your bed while you are in the hospital is OK, but it's also recommended that you maintain a reasonable distance from your baby when possible.
+If you have COVID-19 or are waiting for test results due to symptoms during your stay in the hospital after childbirth, wear a well-fitting face mask and have clean hands when caring for your newborn.
+Stay a reasonable distance from your baby when possible.
 When these steps are taken, the risk of a newborn becoming infected with the COVID-19 virus is low.

 However, if you are severely ill with COVID-19, you might need to be temporarily separated from your newborn.

 It's recommended that postpartum care after childbirth be an ongoing process.
 Talk to your health care provider about virtual visit options for checking in after delivery, as well as your need for an office visit.

 During this stressful time, you might have more anxiety about your health and the health of your family.
 Pay attention to your mental health.
 Reach out to family and friends for support while taking precautions to reduce your risk of infection with the COVID-19 virus.